 Today, every company is in the public eye.
 In this age of social activism, powerful forces are fueling a fundamental shift, not only from the breathtakingly swift influence of social media but also in the rise and fall of brands and their leaders.

 Social activism is a group or individual that seeks social change, and they place a high premium on truth.
-If you want your brand to get involved with a social cause, it must be closely tied to your company’s actual products, services, or missions.
+If you want your brand community to get involved with a social cause, it must be closely tied to your company’s actual products, services, or missions.
 When brands do not understand their own truth and how it can align, activism ends in disaster.
 The antidote to disingenuousness is aligning with a truth you are willing to defend publicly.

 Wading into a Controversial issue?
 Dos and Don’ts

-Brands need to carefully consider what social issues they wish to support and look long and hard at whether the cause aligns with the brand, its audience, and what they collectively stand for.
+Brands need to carefully consider what social issues they wish to support and look long and hard at whether the cause aligns with the brand community, its audience, and what they collectively stand for.
 When a brand acts on a shared purpose, it can reap the rewards of a strong corporate reputation.
 But if consumers feel a company’s stance on a social issue is out of character, it will pay the price.